 System Install & GRUB Setup

-Now that you have all partitions defined, a base system can be installed.
+Now that all partitions are defined, a base system can be installed.
 To do so, select Install the base system from the menu and press Enter to continue:

 Base System Install